 Has this kit been used in any notable discoveries or activities in AstraZeneca?

 REACT is in use in a great number of trials, and particularly those in oncology where we are testing anti-cancer medicines.
 In those trials, REACT – integrated with other key information sources – is key in helping study physicians and other specialists to make important decisions in the best interests of the patients who participate in those trials.
-One recent example for a lung cancer drug:
+One recent example:

 - Earlier understanding of risk/benefit and in-depth analysis of data